 - Watch the movie in class.
 For goal 3E you need to be able to take notes from the movie.

 - Write a post on your blog where you discuss one or more of the following topics: succeeding dramatically in academics, working together as a team, different cultures, race and politics, immigration issues, the Dreamers (see explanation above) and the importance of mathematics and robotics. (try to include all the above competence aims here!)

 After Showing the Movie

 One of the most interesting things to do with Spare Parts is to see how much of the film is true and how much was made up by the movie makers.
 Here are some of the most important points.

-- Write a short paragraph on you blog about what surprised you about the list.
+- Write a short paragraph on your blog about what surprised you about the list above.